revoxhere/duino-coin/README.md

 6. Any users spotted using inappropriate and/or overpowered hardware will be banned manually or automatically from the network withour prior notice.<br/>
 7. Banning involves blocking the user from accessing his coins along with the removal of an account.<br/>
 8. Only coins earned legally are eligible for the exchange.<br/>
-9. These terms of usage can change at any time without prior notice.
+9. These terms of usage can change at any time without prior notice.<br/>
 10. Every user using Duino-Coin agrees to comply with the above rules.<br/>
 11. This list will be expanded in the future.<br/>